Using Amorphous in a Library

 const MyAppStateContext = createAppStateContext();

-Then, to specify that your components use MyAppStateContext
+Then, to specify that your components use MyAppStateContext instead of

-the default appState context, set the appStateContext
+the default appState context, set the appStateContext property on those

 components: